openlab-vn-ua/CSharpPlusLittleThings/README.md

   // You may invalidate cache in case something changed public void UpdateSomeStuff(...)
   {
-    // Code that implicitely makes all cache invalid MyCache.Invalidate();
+    // ... some code that implicitely makes cacheed data invalid MyCache.Invalidate();
   }